 Decisions made without forethought can bring about disaster.
-Not sounding the floor on entering a burning structure, failing to check the water level in your pump, and skipping a 360-degree recon of the building and scene.
+Not sounding the floor on entering a burning structure, failing to check the water level in your pump, skipping a 360 degree recon of the building and scene.
 These can all have a poor outcome under some stressful conditions.

 Many of the decisions we make can be made at a time when no pressure is present.
 Time-pressure can muddy the waters.
 Preparing for a situation before it happens gives us the opportunity to think clearly.
 We can develop a plan that can be put into action when the need arises.

-This is the essence of standard operating procedures/guidelines (SOP/Gs).
-Equipment placement, riding positions and tasks can be pre-planned.
-The personnel do not have to ask and wait for a response from the officer.
+This is the essence of Standard Operating Procedures/ Guidelines.
+Equipment placement, riding positions and tasks can be preplanned.
+The personnel do not have to ask and wait for a response from the Officer.
 They know what is expected and then they perform the task.
 The efficiency of the team is improved.

-A great deal of time is spent thinking about the fireground.
-As firefighters, company officers and chiefs, this is our natural inclination.
+A great deal of time is spent thinking about the Fireground.
+As Firefighters, Company Officers and Chiefs, this is our natural inclination.
 This is where our hearts lie.
-Hence, most SOP/Gs are written for the fireground.
+Hence, most Standard Operating Procedures/ Guidelines are written for the Fireground.

-EMS calls also require decisions to be made.
-They have pre-planned treatments based on the diagnosis of the problem.
-EMS SOP/Gs come in the form of protocols established at the state and local level.
+Emergency Medical Services (EMS) calls also require decisions to be made.
+They have preplanned treatments based on the diagnosis of the problem.
+EMS Standard Operating Procedures/ Guidelines come in the form of Protocols established at the state and local level.
 They aid in decision making and treatment of the people entrusting their care to us.

-SOP/Gs usually include a chapter that dictates the proper operation of the apparatus entrusted to us by the taxpaying public.
-These will outline warning lights usage, back-up policies and dictate the use of a chock block when parking.
+Standard Operating Procedures/ Guidelines usually include a chapter that dictates the proper operation of the apparatus entrusted to us by the taxpaying public.
+These will outline Warning Lights usage, Back-up policy and dictate the use of a chock block when parking.